-All of that is the honest to god truth, and it is awesome.
+All of that is the honest-to-good truth, and it is awesome.
 The Royal Flush is exactly what you think it is; the King, Queen, Jack, and Ace of Hearts.
-In the original game play design, Deuce would essentially level up through out the game, becoming the 3 of Hearts, 4 of Hearts, all the way up to the 10 of hearts.
+In the original gameplay design, Deuce would essentially level up throughout the game, becoming the 3 of Hearts, 4 of Hearts, all the way up to the 10 of Hearts.
 Once there, he becomes the missing final card for the complete Flush.
-He wouldn’t have been alone in this quest – apparently he was to have a warrior and wizard companion along for the ride.
-Within the prototype, you can knock on the Wizard’s door, but he is apparently away at a convention.
-Jack of Spades, the arch nemesis (or would that be Wild Card?), would have had a pet dragon along side him.
+He wouldn’t have been alone in this quest – apparently, he was to have a warrior and wizard companion along for the ride.
+Within the prototype, you can knock on the Wizard’s door, but he is away at a convention.
+Jack of Spades, the arch nemesis (or would that be Wild Card?), would have had a pet dragon alongside him.

-Game play is essentially a platformer, but with a sort of weird not-quite-Zelda exploration vibe to it.
+The gameplay is essentially a platformer but with a sort of weird not-quite-Zelda exploration vibe to it.
 There are item quests, like finding keys or in-game spells and weapons, as well as object collecting.
-From what was playable in the beta, it’s possible to gain at least 1 key, 1 Sword, and through the level selection tool, see the acquiring of extra health hearts and abilities.
+From what was playable in the beta, it’s possible to gain at least 1 key, and 1 Sword, and through the level selection tool, see the acquiring of extra health hearts and abilities.
 Deuce learns how to double jump, climb walls, perform a charge move, and cast a sort of Ice Ball spell.
 His charge move is completely Zelda-ish; you swing the sword in a circle, and it shatters the shield of an enemy so you can attack normally.

-What’s peculiar is in how Midway / Point of View were trying to keep the variety alive in anyway possible.
-In the beginning of the game, you must find a key by playing ‘chicken’ with incoming catapulted rocks.
-If done correctly, they miss you and shatter open barrels; some have health, one eventually has the key you need.
+What’s peculiar is how Midway / Point of View was trying to keep the variety alive in any way possible.
+At the beginning of the game, you must find a key by playing ‘chicken’ with incoming catapulted rocks.
+If done correctly, they miss you and shatter open barrels; some have health, and one eventually has the key you need.
 Once inside, you eventually run into Jack – but the fight is not yours to have.
 Realizing you’re a child at this point, Jack challenges you to do battle via Rock, Paper, Scissors.
 If you win, he leaps into a portal and leaves you to your shenanigans.
 One of the later stages has you collecting 40 coins to summon someone, who I’m assuming was the warrior character.

 Level Playing Field

-Sound effects are few and far between, and theres no music, so you simply explore in an eerie quiet calm.
-Let it be known that I’m one of those people that can suspend their disbelief enough to try and be the character in a game – I can lose myself into whatever it is I’m playing and be totally engrossed.
+Sound effects are few and far between, and there is no music, so you simply explore in an eerie quiet calm.
+Let it be known that I’m one of those people who can suspend their disbelief enough to try and be the character in a game – I can lose myself in whatever it is I’m playing and be engrossed.
 Having never played a true beta like this before, that silence is truly, truly creepy.
-Walking around abandoned, soulless, barely animated locales with nothing but black surround you (i.e. no background graphics had been in place) it gives the cancelled aura of it a whole new vibe.
+Walking around abandoned, soulless, barely animated locales with nothing but black surrounding you (i.e. no background graphics had been in place) gives the canceled aura a whole new vibe.
 It’s weird to say, but it’s like the video game equivalent of limbo; you’re just lost in a place that doesn’t exist.
 It’s a stark comparison to what the final product would have been.

-From the playable first areas however, the game was coming along nicely.
-The few characters you can see are adorable, the game was fairly forgiving in the jumping areas, and the graphics, especially for the PlayStation, were well detailed, varying, and really brought out the personality of the game.
-Originally cancelled in 2000, the game was never heard from again.
+From the playable first areas, however, the game was coming along nicely.
+The few characters you can see are adorable, the game was fairly forgiving in the jumping areas, and the graphics, especially for the PlayStation, were well-detailed, varying, and brought out the personality of the game.
+Originally canceled in 2000, the game was never heard from again.

-Which is sad; with the 3DS or the PS Vita, there’s a real potential to push the game’s concept well into the present day format.
+This is sad; with the 3DS or the PS Vita, there’s a real potential to push the game’s concept well into the present-day format.
 Imagine if as you played the platformer, you could unlock actual card games to play with others online.
 The touch screens could provide a wonderful touch (pun intended) to the spell casting as well.
-Based on the cancellation date, it’s possible that they might have tried moving it to the PlayStation 2, but to no avail.
+Based on the cancellation date, they might have tried moving it to the PlayStation 2, but to no avail.